oprypin/crsfml/docs/api/graphics.md

 Before calling this function, the render-texture is in an invalid state, thus it is mandatory to call it before doing anything with the render-texture.
-The last parameter, *settings,* is useful if you want to enable multi-sampling or use the render-texture for OpenGL rendering that requires a depth or stencil buffer.
+The last parameter, *settings*, is useful if you want to enable multi-sampling or use the render-texture for OpenGL rendering that requires a depth or stencil buffer.
 Otherwise it is unnecessary, and you should leave this parameter at its default value.